jcbrinfo/bakfile/README.md

 ## How to build the images

-1. Fill `settings/rsync-users` and `settings/ssh-auth-keys/` as explained in the
+1. Fill `src/tk.backfile_users/root/rsync-users` and
-   “Files” section.
+   `src/tk.backfile_users/root/ssh-auth-keys/` as explained in the “Files” section.

-2. Run `make`.
+2. Run `make RSYNC_PORT=<host port> install`,

-## How to create the data volume container

-**Note:** The images **MUST** be built before doing this.

-Most scripts that create a container assumes that the `tk.bakfile_data` container hold the data volume.
-Use `make run-data` to create it.
+   replacing `<host port>` by the port on the host that will be used to connect to the server.
+When possible, you should not use well-known ports in order to limit the number of connections from software that look for vulnerable servers.

+The last step will also generate a POSIX shell script named `./compose`.
+This script is a wrapper around Docker Compose that sets the values of the `-f` and `-p` options for this project so you do not have to specify them yourself when you run this script instead of calling Docker Compose directly.

+**Note:** The `./compose` script assumes that the project directory is the current working directory.

+**Note:** Never use the `up` subcommand without specifying a service because a lot of “services” defined in this project are not daemons.

 ## How to test the SSH configuration

-Note: The images MUST be built before doing this.
+**Note:** The images MUST be built before doing this.

-1. If not already done, create the `tk.bakfile_data` container.
-   See “How to create the data volume container”.

-2. Run `make test-rsync`.
-Alternatively, you can run `sudo docker run --rm --volume-from=tk.bakfile_data tk.bakfile_rsync -t`.
+1. Run `make installcheck`.

 ## How to start the rsync/ssh server